 Vabriku 33, 10411 Tallinn, Estonia

 Completed in 2005

-Upon completion, this modest building received the Tallinn Cultural Heritage Depart- ment’s prize as best new addition to a historical milieu.
-Built on the foundations of an early 20th century tenement house, the building is barely, yet at the same time significantly distinguishable from the rest of the row.
-It has a somewhat rough-looking un finished vertical wood cladding, French windows and a symmetrical facade with rectangular dormer windows.
-A traditional look is reinterpreted in a delicately modern way and without any unnecessary details.
-The building’s modest volume houses ten apartments with full contemporary conveniences, while the southern side faces a yard and even features spacious balconies and a terrace.
+Upon completion, this modest building received the Tallinn Cultural Heritage Department’s prize as best new addition to a historic milieu.
+Built on the foundations of an early 20th century tenement house, the building is clearly distinct, yet barely so, from the rest of the row.
+It has somewhat rough looking unfinished vertical wood cladding, French windows and a symmetrical facade with rectangular dormer windows.
+It was a conscious decision by KOKO architects to design a house that would blend seamlessly into its environment.